blackbracken/ping-and-report/README.md

 Call the built binary via cron.

 # configure
-Put config.yml in a same directory as the binary.
+Put config.yml into a same directory as the binary.

 Example:
 ```config.yml